turingschool/curriculum/source/projects/eventmanager.markdown

 ### Setup `event_attendees.csv`

-Download the file [event_attendees.csv](/assets/jsattend/event_attendees.csv) and store it into the *same directory as your `jsattend.rb`*.
+Download the file [event_attendees.csv](/assets/eventmanager/event_attendees.csv) and store it into the *same directory as your `eventmanager.rb`*.
 Then re-run your program and you should see this:

 ```
-JSAttend Initialized.
+EventManager Initialized.
 ```

 Now that our file is getting loaded properly we have a name for that variable - `@file`.
 We can talk to that object named `@file` and ask it questions or tell it to do things.